Bisoprolol helps to keep your blood pressure under control.

 You may take this medicine with or without food.
 Try to take it at the same time each day.

 Bisoprolol must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
-Do not stop taking it unless instructed otherwise, as stopping it suddenly may worsen your condition.
+Do not stop taking it suddenly as this may worsen your condition.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

 Alert your doctor if you have the following conditions:

 - acute heart failure or worsening heart failure that requires injection of medicines into a vein that can increase the force of contraction of the heart

 - slow heartbeat